 4. Graham Number

 PEP is trading at a premium to all four valuations above.
 Since PEP's tangible book value is not meaningful, a Graham number can not be calculated.
-The stock is trading at a slight discount to its calculated fair value of $86.15.
+When also considering the NPV MMA Differential, the stock is trading at a 8.7% discount to its calculated fair value of $105.38.
 PEP earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: